 NEA Policy Priority: Encourage legislation that requires insurers to use prior authorization processes which are standardized, easy-to-use and sensitive to the health needs of patients.

 Non-Medical switching occurs when an insurer changes its formulary, the list of drugs that it covers, during the middle of a contract year and requires its members to change over to the new drugs instead of keeping them on the drugs that their doctors have prescribed.
 Some states ban health plan from mid-year formulary changes, but most do not.

-NEA Policy Priority: Prohibiting insurers from requiring patients to switch to a new drug during the middle of a plan year, except for when a federal Food and Drug Administration (FDA) regarding a drug necessitates a change.
+NEA Policy Priority: Prohibiting insurers from requiring patients to switch to a new drug during the middle of a plan year, except to comply with changes compelled by federal action.

 Scientific innovation has brought many new medications that are targeted and for many, effective in controlling disease symptoms.
 However, the cost of these “specialty drugs” are increasingly being passed on to patients by insurance companies in the form of higher co-payments.
 These higher out-of-pocket costs can make important, life-altering treatments out of reach for many people managing serious chronic diseases.

 NEA Policy Priority: Advocate for the passage of state legislation that caps out-of-pocket costs (co-payments, coinsurance limits, and prepayment requirements) on specialty drugs.

 Network adequacy refers to the size of a health insurer’s network of providers relative to the size of the insured population, and its ability to deliver covered benefits and services quickly and conveniently for policyholders.
 Most states have requirements in place but changes in federal and state law could erode patients access to the providers who manage their care.